hazenoeasy/Note/21FALL/tandon/Information Security/intro.md

 # Security Mechanisms

 ## Confidentially   Integrity   Availability
-1. Confidentiality is prevention of unauthorized disclosure of information.
+1. Confidentiality is prevention of unauthorized disclosure of information. --read only no modify

-2. Integrity is prevention of unauthorized modification of information.
+2. Integrity is prevention of unauthorized modification of information. -- modify

-3. Availability is ability to withstand unauthorized withholding of information or resources.
+3. Availability is ability to withstand unauthorized withholding of information or resources. -- stop

 # Security Policy
     If we consider a computer system to be a finite state automaton with state transitions then